esloch/pydantic-to-django-model/docs/contributing.md

 ### Install and Use Pre-commit Hooks

-- `pydantic-to-djmodel` uses a set of `pre-commit` hooks to improve code quality.
+- `pydantic-djmodel` uses a set of `pre-commit` hooks to improve code quality.
 The hooks can be installed locally using:

 ```bash